olaroos/deepnetnotes/basics.md

 (2) context encoding
 (3) reasoning, and finally
 (4) an- swer prediction

+- **QA model**  ([article QAmodel])
+A regular Question- and Answering-model presented in the article above is built with bidirectional attention.
+Attention from Context to Questions and from the Questions to the Context.

 - **FLOW (context of MC)**: ([paper FLOW])
 **-** base neural model